 Religious rituals of water

-During the rainy season of ‘saavan’, or monsoon months in north India, devotees of Lord Shiva carry water from river Ganga and walk to consecrate the Jyotirlinga, as a tribute to the devotional representation of Shiva.
-Similarly, the Chhatth festival in Bihar is celebrated on the river banks of Ganga.
-It involves offering prasada, fruits & water for the setting or rising Sun god in order to thank him for granting life on earth.
+During the rainy season of ‘saavan’, or monsoon months in north India, devotees of Lord Shiva carry water from the river Ganga and walk to consecrate the Jyotirlinga, as a tribute to the devotional representation of Shiva.
+Similarly, the Chhatth festival in Bihar is celebrated on the river banks.
+It involves offering prasad, fruits & water for the setting or rising Sun god in order to thank him for granting life on earth.

-Adhvaryu Sookt of Rigveda explains about the 10 responsibilities of nation-building, in which second priority is given to rainwater harvesting.
+Adhvaryu Sookt of Rigveda explains the 10 responsibilities of nation-building, in which the second priority is given to rainwater harvesting.
 It would be difficult to define Indian culture without water.
-Historically, India was a water-abundant country, but it is now facing a serious water crisis.
-Hardly any summer passes without the news of water scarcity in rural and urban regions.
+Historically, India was a water-abundant country, but it is now facing a serious water crisis, while water conservation is entwined in Indian culture.
+Hardly any summer passes without news of water scarcity in rural and urban regions.

 Politicians and governments promise to resolve water scarcity.
-They take up huge dam projects, diversion projects, and controversial plans to interlink the major rivers in India, which have been widely criticized for displacing villagers, wreaking havoc on wildlife, and pushing India further into debt.
+They take up huge dam projects, diversion projects, and controversial plans to interlink the major rivers in India, which are widely criticized for displacing villagers, wreaking havoc on wildlife, and pushing India further into debt.

 Water-related conflicts and violence are increasing each day between different religious groups, regions, urban and rural areas, and border-sharing states and countries.
 We are well aware of the conflicts between the states of Karnataka and Tamil Nadu over the Cauvery River, the conflict between India and Pakistan over the waters of Sindhu river; and the historical agitation between India and Bangladesh over Teesta.